guzey/guzey.github.io1/_posts/2016-06-09-hierarchies-of-status.md

 With 3 dimensions it's 7/8 or 87.5%.
 Extend to infinity, get the famous "all the children are above average", which, as it turns out, not a complete nonsense.

-What relevence does this metaphor have to everyday life?
+What relevance does this metaphor have to everyday life?
 In real life, everybody plays numerous games: job, community, online forums with prestige systems, literal videogames, etc. Assumption of independent outcomes doesn't seem at all plausible but still, the more distinct hierarchies of status exist, the better people can feel about themselves, which is pretty nice.

 ## Problems